jptacek/JPtacek.com/src/documents/2013/10/introducing-angularjs-controllers/index.html.md

 We are going to use Twitter bootstrap for some down the road reasons so we are going to add that CSS reference.

-Second, we are adding a reference to <span style="font-family:Courier New">app.js</span>.
+Second, we are adding a reference to ``chemistryApp.js``.
 This is the starting script that identifies our Angular module.
 We are going to call our Application chemistryApp.

-**App.js**
+**chemistryApp.js**

 ```javascript
 'use strict';